C:\> asadmin --passwordfile filename create-node-dcom

 Remote subcommands require a running server.

-Run the create-node-dcom
+Run the create-node-dcom subcommand.

 Specify the file that contains the alias for the Windows user’s password

-option of the asadmin
+through the --passwordfile option of the asadmin utility.
+For more

 information about this file, see To Set Up